12 Top-Rated Attractions & Things to Do in Durham

 Location: The College, Durham

-Built as a fortress by the Earl of Northumberland in 1072, Durham Castle – also a UNESCO World Heritage Site – was presented by William the Conqueror to the prince-bishops of Durham.
-The most interesting rooms are the Norman chapel with its delightful archaic capitals, the large 14th century dining-hall, the 15th century kitchen with its fireplace and pantry, and the bishop's apartments.
+Built as a fortress by the Earl of Northumberland in 1072, Durham Castle – also part of the Durham UNESCO World Heritage Site – was presented by William the Conqueror to the city's prince-bishops.
+The most interesting rooms are the Norman Chapel, with its delightful carved archaic capitals; the large 14th-century dining-hall; the 16th-century chapel; and 17th-century Black Stairs complete with pineapple carvings.

 Location: Palace Green, Durham